The Dos and Don’ts of Writing Author Queries

 I have experienced both positive and negative methods of communication with clients.

-I am a freelance proofreader providing services to my clients, whether they be independent (indie) authors or project managers for publishers of non-fiction and children’s books, to ensure books are published to a high standard.
+I am a freelance proofreader providing services to my clients, whether they are independent (indie) authors or project managers for publishers of non-fiction and children’s books, to ensure books are published to a high standard.

 Tall Tartan Talks here … How can we as freelancers and clients communicate clearly and work wisely for everyone’s benefit?